THE DECEITFULNESS OF WEALTH: YOUR BEST LIFE…LATER

 Matthew 19:16-30, is the parable of the rich young ruler, where Jesus was asked by a young rich man what he must do to inherit eternal life.
 The rich man noted that he obeyed the law and thus, considered himself to be good.
 Jesus saw through his charitable deeds, and peered into the depths of his heart.
 Jesus saw the idols, which prevented him from loving God above all things, and thus, Jesus told him to sell everything he had and to give the money to the poor, and then he would be rich in the kingdom of Heaven.
 Jesus knew that only by selling everything would the man’s heart truly reflect his words and thoughts about himself.
 This man walked away from the Lord dejected because he had great wealth and in reality, he loved his possessions more than he loved God.
 Only Jesus could have revealed the lie he believed – that he was somehow a “good” man because he obeyed certain parts of the law.
 This parable teaches us in very clear terms that Jesus wants more from us than self-righteous obedience…He wants everything.
 He wants our hearts.

-In Matthew 21:1-11, Jesus Christ, the King of Kings and Lord of Lords, the Creator of all things, the First and the Last, the Beginning and the End, triumphantly entered Jerusalem at the end of His journey to save mankind…humbly and on the back of a donkey, as prophesied approximately five centuries earlier by Zechariah.
+In Matthew 21:1-11, Jesus Christ, the King of Kings and Lord of Lords, the Creator of all things, the First and the Last, the Beginning and the End, triumphantly entered Jerusalem at the end of His journey to save mankind…on the back of a donkey, as prophesied approximately five centuries earlier by Zechariah.
 Isaiah 53 prophesied that Jesus would not be physically attractive lest he appeal to the flesh of men.
 Even upon victorious entry into His beloved city to win back the souls of men from the evil one, He came quietly, and humbly.
-By reverently submitting to the ways of His Father, He would take back the keys of death and Hades from Satan (Revelation 1:12-18), and all men would receive an opportunity to accept Him as Lord and to inherit paradise.
+By reverently submitting to the ways of His Father, He would take back the keys of death and Hell from Satan (Revelation 1:12-18), and all men would receive an opportunity to inherit paradise.

 In Luke 12:13-21, someone asked Jesus to tell his brother to split the family inheritance with him.
 Jesus responds by saying that the dispute in question is none of His business and notes that a man’s life does not consist of his possessions.
 The point of His response seems to be that Jesus did not come to resolve disputes among the rich.
 He came to give life – eternal life to those who will receive it, most of whom were poor.